 The bid for a new stadium is nothing new for the A’s.

-The Oakland Coliseum is the fourth oldest stadium in baseball and remains the only MLB stadium to also host an MLB team (though that won’t be the case for much longer).
+The Oakland Coliseum is the fourth oldest stadium in baseball and remains the only MLB stadium to also host an NFL team (though that won’t be the case for much longer).